 \section{Noncompact Lie dimension and helix dimension}

-In this section, we show that noncompact Lie dimensions and helix dimensions are well defined in locally compact groups and that they behave well in many exact sequences.
-The latter is the nontrivial underlying reason that the lower bound in Theorem~\ref{thm: main Lie} and Theorem~\ref{thm: main} matches the upper bound in Theorem~\ref{thm: mainsharp} for helix-free locally compact groups.
+In this section, we show that noncompact Lie dimensions and helix dimensions are well-defined in locally compact groups and that they behave well in many exact sequences.
+The latter is the underlying reason that the lower bound in Theorem~\ref{thm: main Lie} and Theorem~\ref{thm: main} matches the upper bound in Theorem~\ref{thm: mainsharp} for helix-free locally compact groups.

-Throughout the section, all groups are locally compact, we will use various definitions and facts from Appendices C, D, and E. The following lemma discusses the behavior of Iwasawa decomposition under taking quotient by a compact normal subgroup.
+Throughout this section, all groups are locally compact, and we will use various definitions and facts from Appendices C, D, and E. The following lemma discusses the behavior of Iwasawa decomposition undertaking a quotient by a compact normal subgroup.

 \begin{lemma} Suppose $G$ is a connected semisimple Lie group, $H$ is a (not necessarily connected) compact subgroup of $G$.
 Then we have the following. \begin{enumerate} \item There is an Iwasawa decomposition $G= KAN$ such that $H \leq K$. \item Assume further that $H$ is a normal subgroup of $G$, $G= KAN$ is an Iwasawa decomposition such that $H \leq K$, $G'= G/H$, and $\pi: G\to G'$ is the quotient map.
 Then there is an Iwasawa decomposition $G' = K'A'N'$ such that $\pi(K)=K'$. \end{enumerate} \end{lemma} \begin{proof}